THE role of the college president has no parallel in the modern business world.

 There is also a significant gender gap between the traditional provost pathway and the fast track from dean (see figure 2).
 It’s much more common for women to stop at the provost’s office on their way to the presidency.
 According to our study, three times as many men as women went right to the presidency from the dean’s office.

 2. The provost is no longer simply regarded as the No. 2 person on campus.
 Rather, today’s provosts often have a set of skills that complement the president, rather than replicate them.
 There is a “bit of separation occurring between the provost and the president,” a trustee at a large public research university told us.
-The provost is focused “inward and down,” working with faculty and students on the academic experience.
-Meanwhile, the president is looking “up and out,” focused on relations with the governing board, the public, alumni, and in many cases, political leaders.
+The provost is focussed “inwards and downwards,” working with staff and students on the academic experience.
+Meanwhile, the president is looking “upwards and outwards,” focussed on relations with the governing board, the public, alumni and in many cases, political leaders.

 This external focus is a critical role for a contemporary president to play in a day and age when social media can turn a minor dustup into a national story and impact an institution’s brand almost overnight.
 The “president owns the brand and the larger experience of ‘the university,’” the trustee said.